t-d-k/LibreCrypt/docs/description.md

 * Cypher modes supported include XTS, LRW and CBC (including XTS-AES-128 and XTS-AES-256)
 * Security tokens/smartcards supported for extra (optional) security
 * containers have no "signature" to allow them to be identified as such
-* Encrypted volumes can be either file or partition based.
+* Encrypted containers can be either file or partition based.
 * Modular design allowing 3rd party drivers to be created, incorporating new hash/cypher algorithms
 * Supports password salting (up to 512 bits), reducing the risks presented by dictionary attacks.
 * 'keyfiles' allow multiple users to share a container without sharing keyphrases and support key backup.
-* Volume file timestamps and attributes are reset after dismounting, increasing "plausible deniability"
+* Container file timestamps and attributes are reset after closing, increasing "plausible deniability"
 * containers up to 8,388,608 TB

 Screenshots of LibreCrypt are [here](http://LibreCrypt.eu/screenshots_pc_main.html)